cwestwater/cwestwater.github.io/_posts/2019-04-23-DellEMC-Isilon-Simulator-Part1.md

 ## Wrap Up

 So that is the first node in the cluster setup.
-My next post will cover adding nodes 2, 3, and 4 plus basic tasks like setting up NTP, AD integration, and licensing the cluster.
+[Part 2]({{ site.baseurl }}{% post_url 2019-04-30-DellEMC-Isilon-Simulator-Part2 %}) will cover adding nodes 2, 3, and 4 plus basic tasks like setting up NTP, AD integration, and licensing the cluster.